 Urticaria pigmentosa.
-The most common form of cutaneous mastocytosis.
-The main sign of urticaria pigmentosa is the appearance of tan or red-brown spots on the skin are the main sign of urticaria pigmentosa.
-These spots generally appear on the midsection of the body at first and then spread throughout the body.
-A person with this type of mastocytosis may also have nausea, vomiting, and diarrhea.
+This is the most common type of cutaneous mastocytosis.
+The main sign of urticaria pigmentosa is the appearance of tan or red-brown spots on the skin.
+These spots usually develop on the midsection of the body first and then spread over the rest of the body.
+A person with this type of mastocytosis may also experience nausea, vomiting, and diarrhea.

 Solitary mastocytoma.
 This type of mastocytosis is more common in infants and children than in adults.
-It usually forms a large nodule on an arm or leg about 3 centimeters (cm) to 4 cm in diameter, to form on an arm or leg.
+It usually causes a large nodule, about 3 centimeters (cm) to 4 cm in diameter, to form on an arm or leg.
 This nodule is called a mastocytoma.

 Telangiectasia macularis eruptiva perstans.
 This type of cutaneous mastocytosis develops mainly in adults.
-The most common sign is lesions that do not itch and are smaller than those of urticaria pigmentosa (see above).
+The most common sign is lesions that do not itch and are smaller than urticaria pigmentosa.

-Systemic mastocytosis can become malignant (cancerous).
+Systemic mastocytosis can become cancerous.
 The risk of systemic mastocytosis becoming cancerous is 7% when the disease begins in childhood and as much as 30% in adults.
 Mast cell leukemia involves the blood, while mast cell sarcoma involves the body’s soft tissues.

 The next section in this guide is Statistics, and it helps explain how many people are diagnosed with this condition.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.